Texas State vs. UL Monroe NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Texas State has combined with its opponents to put up more than 60.5 points in three of eight games this season.
+- Texas State and its opponents have combined to put up more than 59.5 points in three of eight games this season.

-- UL Monroe has combined with its opponents to score more than 60.5 points in four of eight games this season.
+- The combined points per game average of the two teams, 44.2, is 15.3 points fewer than Saturday's over/under.

-- The two teams combine to average 44.2 points per game, 16.3 less than the total in this contest.
+- The 72.8 points per game these two squads have surrendered to opponents this season are 13.3 more than the 59.5 over/under in this contest.

-- These two squads surrender a combined 72.8 points per game, 12.3 more than this contest's over/under.

-- The average total in Bobcats games this season is 57.6, 2.9 points fewer than Saturday's total of 60.5 .

-- The 53.6 PPG average total in Warhawks games this season is 6.9 points fewer than this game's over/under.
+- Bobcats games have an average total of 57.6 points this season, 1.9 fewer than Saturday's over/under.

 Texas State Stats and Trends